 What Happens If You Do Not Have A Will?

-If you do not have a Will and assets are owned individually at death, your estate requires an "Administration."
-Similar to the probate of a Will, the proceeding is typically complex, takes a minimum of one year, is expensive and is public.
-In Massachusetts, the Commonwealth decides how the property is distributed in accordance with the Intestacy Statute which proscribes an estate distribution based upon blood relationship which may not be the distribution result you desire.
-That is why it is always important to have a Will.
+If you do not have a will and your assets are owned individually at death, your estate requires an “administration.”
+Similar to probate, the proceeding is typically complex, takes a minimum of one year, is expensive and is public.

 In Massachusetts, for those without a will, the commonwealth decides how property is distributed in accordance with the intestacy statute.
 This may not be the distribution result you desire.
 That is why it is always important to have a will.

 Wills do not necessarily eliminate the need for the probate process.
 If assets are owned individually by the decedent, a probate proceeding will be necessary.
 This means that individually owned real estate, bank accounts and investment accounts are included.

 Probate proceedings are usually good to avoid because:

 - They are time-consuming (minimum of one year from the date of death)

 - They are expensive